 Participants in both viewing orders exhibited similar levels of rating frequency.
 No significant differences were observed between run 1 (mean Run 1 = 22.6 ± 22.7 button presses) and run 2 (mean Run 2 = 25.9 ± 27.6 button presses) regarding the average volume of buttons presses per subject (95% CI = (-21.3 , 14.6), t(27) = -0.4, p = 0.7).
 On a questionnaire which followed the primary task, all subjects indicated that they felt that they fully understood the task instructions.
 Only a single subject endorsed having difficulty using the button device, but the cited issue occurred during a task unrelated to the current analysis.

 Subjects reported high engagement and plot comprehension.
-To identify potential impediments to stimulus engagement and comprehension of our stimuli given its length and narrative complexity, we collected a series of postscan self-report measures about participants’ viewing experiences.
+To identify potential impediments to stimulus engagement and comprehension of our stimuli given its length and narrative complexity, we collected a series of post-scan self-report measures about participants’ viewing experiences.
 On a 5-point scale (range = 0-4), ranging from ‘Not at all’ to ‘Extremely’, the median score of all participant ratings indicate that the task was viewed as “very engaging” (one-sample t-test: mean = 2.5, 95% CI = (2.2 , 2.7) , t(33) = 18.3, p < 0.001), that the plot was “not at all difficult” to follow (one-sample t-test: mean = 0.41, 95% CI = (0.15, 0.67), t(33) = 3.2, p = 0.002), and that the audio was “not at all” difficult to understand (one-sample t-test: mean = 0.29, 95% CI = (0.13 , 0.46), t(33) = 3.7, p < 0.001 ).
 Engagement and plot comprehension difficulties were strongly negatively correlated (r(32) = -0.55, p < 0.001).

+Scene recall did not differ between rating conditions.
+Twenty-eight (n = 28) of the thirty-five subjects used in neural analyses completed post-exposure free recall of the stimulus which was able to be transcribed and analyzed.
+A paired samples t-test found no differences (mean difference = 0.04) in the magnitude of scenes recalled within subject while expressively rating and reflectively not-rating the video (95% CI = (-0.03 , 0.11), t(27) = 1.17, p = 0.3).
+We could alternatively use a chi-square test to determine if there is a relationship among the proportion of scenes recalled and not recalled while expressively rating and reflectively not rating between subjects.
+This approach also failed to identify significant differences (χ2(1, N = 28) = 0.85, p = 0.36).
+It is possible that relying solely on summary statistics to detect differences in multivariate data may overlook more nuanced patterns.
+To address this, we constructed dissimilarity matrices using Spearman rank correlations across subjects based on scene recall.
+We then employed bootstrapped permutation testing (n = 5000) to assess whether the strength of these correlations varied depending on which half of the session subjects engaged in expressive rating versus reflective non-rating.
+Our analysis revealed no statistically significant difference between the rating conditions (mean difference = -0.02, p = 0.20).

+Character representations did not differ between rating conditions.
+We again used dissimilarity matrices to determine whether rating condition yielded observable differences in character assessments.
+Using bootstrapped permutation testing (n = 5000), we did not find any statistically significant differences between the rating conditions (mean difference = 0.01, p = 0.56).

-Neuroimaging results
+Neuroimaging results.